Harvard-IACS/c_cpp_primer/README.md

 ### Lecture Content

-Lectures 1-4 discuss basic concepts that were firs introduced in `C`.
+Lectures 1-4 discuss basic concepts that were first introduced in `C`.
 Lectures 5-10 focus on `C++` specific language features that are not available in `C`.

 <!-- lectures: